Shiu/spine-runtimes/spine-c/codegen/README.md

    - Generated function name collides with a type name
    - Solution: Rename method or exclude

+6. **"Multiple concrete inheritance detected"**
+   - A class inherits from multiple concrete (non-interface) classes
+   - Solution: Convert one of the parent classes to a pure interface
+   - Check the error message for specific guidance on which classes to modify

 ### Debugging Tips

 1. Check `spine-cpp-types.json` for extracted type information